roeegro/SwimFix/training/COCO Annotator Guide.md

 ### Adding a new dataset
 1. Choose “Datasets”  in the main menu which can be found at the top of the page.
 2. Choose “Create” option from the page, and enter the new dataset name.
-3. Enter the directory `SwimmingProject/training/coco-annotator`, in this directory the server’s code is found.
-4. Enter the “datasets” directory, in this directory all the previous datasets can be found.
+3. Go to `SwimmingProject/training/coco-annotator/datasets`, in this directory all the previous datasets can be found.
 5. Verify that there is a folder with the name you have chosen on step 4.
 ### Adding pictures To The Dataset
 1. Go to `SwimmingProject/training/coco-annotator/datasets` where all the previous datasets can be found.